elf4j/elf4j-provider/README.md

   caller classes, the minimum output level can be configured on global, packages, or individual classes.
 For writers, the level can be configured on global level and overridden per each writer.

-A log output is only rendered when the `Logger` instance severity level is on or above the configured minimum output levels of both the caller class and the writer.
+A log output is rendered only when the `Logger` instance severity level is on or above the configured minimum output levels for both the caller class and the writer.

 ### Writer